-A comprehensive set of policies and procedures written to meet the EYFS welfare requirements is the key means through which this is achieved.
+A comprehensive set of policies and procedures written to meet the EYFS safeguarding and welfare requirements is the key means through which this is achieved.

-Your health and safety policy should contain reference to the procedures that your setting has in place, which may include the following:
+Your health and safety policy should contain reference to the procedures that your setting has in place, which may include, but are not limited to, the following:

 ● Risk assessment